-- Roadside assistance: Roadside assistance provides you with on-call towing and assistance with your car for things like a breakdown, lockout or a flat tire.
+- Roadside assistance: Roadside assistance provides you with on-call towing and assistance with your car for things like a breakdown, lockout, or a flat tire.
 See what consumers rate as the companies with the best roadside assistance.

 You can read our car insurance guide for an in-depth explanation of all car insurance coverage options.

-How to choose car insurance coverage
+How do you choose car insurance coverage?

 The company you choose to purchase a car insurance policy from matters, too!
 All companies offer different rates and have different processes for customer service and claims handling.
 Additionally, the companies that offer insurance in each state vary.
-Do your research when choosing a company by reading insurance company reviews on Clearsurance to gain insight on how customers feel about the company.
+Do your research when choosing a company by reading insurance company reviews on Clearsurance to gain insight into how customers feel about the company.
 See who consumers rank as the best car insurance companies in your state.

 The content on this site is offered only as a public service to the web community and does not constitute solicitation or provision of legal advice.
 This site should not be used as a substitute for obtaining legal advice from an insurance company or an attorney licensed or authorized to practice in your jurisdiction.
 You should always consult a suitably qualified attorney regarding any specific legal problem or matter.
 The comments and opinions expressed on this site are of the individual author and may not reflect the opinions of the insurance company or any individual attorney.